-What help can CDC provide?
-Who is eligible?CDC offers 3,311 vouchers that it administers on behalf of the New York State Homes & Community Renewal (HCR), Vouchers are available to income-eligible applicants who are chosen for the waiting list during designated application periods.
-In addition, CDC administers 35 vouchers for homeless veterans on behalf of HCR.
+What help can CDCLI provide?
+Who is eligible?CDCLI offers 3,945 vouchers that it administers on behalf of the New York State Homes & Community Renewal (HCR).
+Vouchers are available to income-eligible applicants who are chosen for the waiting list during designated application periods.
+In addition, CDCLI administers 416 vouchers for homeless veterans on behalf of HCR.

-CDC offers 275 vouchers that it administers under the Mainstream program for Persons with Disabilities on behalf of four Long Island not-for-profit organizations: Transitional Services of Long Island, the Family & Children’s Association, Options for Community Living, and Mercy Haven.
+CDCLI offers 275 vouchers that it administers under the Mainstream program for Persons with Disabilities on behalf of two Long Island not-for-profit organizations: Options for Community Living and Mercy Haven, as well as CDCLI's Mainstream for Persons with Disabilities Program.
 Vouchers are available to income-eligible disabled applicants who are chosen for the waiting list during designated application periods.

 In the fall of 2014, Concern for Independent Living opened the doors of a 60 unit apartment complex in Amityville, NY.
 This project provides permanent, supportive housing for homeless veterans and homeless veteran families.
 CDCLI currently administers 20 project based units in the complex and up to another 18 subsidized units will be added.